eventodb-hq/eventodb/@meta/@adr/ADR001-api-format.md

 **Date:** 2024-12-17
 **Status:** Accepted
-**Context:** Designing a REST API wrapper for Message DB to abstract Postgres implementation
+**Context:** Designing a REST API wrapper for EventoDB to abstract Postgres implementation

 ---